DragonOfMath/fa-blacklist/README.md

 You can see the newest addition to the interface by hovering over any user or submission on the page for a couple seconds.
 The window will update and narrow its list down to only the stuff relevant to what you hovered over.
 Pretty neat, huh?

 ### Master List
-As of 2.0.4, the Master List is a special page that lists all the users and submissions that are currently in filters.
+As of 2.1.0, the Master List is a special page that lists all the users and submissions that are currently in filters.
 You have the advantage of editing tags off-site in the same fashion as on it.
+However, the initial loadout can be a heavy process.

 # To-Do
 I keep a to-do list of objectives that aren't required for the extension to work, but do add functionality that makes life easier.
 You can view the TODO.txt file to see what I have planned.